Minjk121/ECE4960/labs/lab4.md

 ### Category A: Simple Measurements

 Simple measurements were collected without any control of the car.
-Its length, width and wheel diameter are measured as shown in the manual below.
+Its length, width and wheel diameter are measured as shown in the manual below:

 ![manual](img4/manual_pic.jpg)